EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

     * Leave this value as-is i.e., 'podman', as this is available on all back-ends.
 * **Container name** is the name to be given to the container when it is run.
 If omitted, then the container image name is used e.g., `hello-tre`.
 Your user name and a timestamp will be added as a prefix to the name when the container is run e.g., `laurie-060416105069-hello-tre`.
     * Leave this value as-is.
 * **Cores** is the number of cores/CPUs requested for this job.
 To run jobs via Open OnDemand requires you to select the resources you think your job will need, including the number of cores/CPUs.
-Your selected back-end (cluster) must have the selected number of cores/CPUs available.
+Your selected back-end must have at least that number of cores/CPUs request.
     * Leave this value as-is as the all back-ends can provide the default number of cores, and the `hello-tre` container does not need any more.
 * **Memory in GiB** is the memory requested for this job.
-Your selected back-end (cluster) must have the selected memory available.
+Your selected back-end must have at least that amount of memory available.
     * Leave this value as-is as the all back-ends can provide the default memory, and the `hello-tre` container does not need any more.
 * **Use GPU?** requests that the container use a GPU.
-If selected, then the selected back-end must have GPUs available.
+If selected, then your selected back-end must have a GPU.
     * Leave this value as-is, as the `hello-tre` container does not require a GPU.
 * **Command-line options to pass to container runner** are Podman- or Apptainer-specific options to control the container runner's behaviour.
     * Leave this value as-is, as the container does not require any such options to be set.